fredericbonnet/helena/docs/pages/helena-dialect/commands/let.md

 tuples.
 This also works recursively.

 - ✅ should define several constants at once
+- ✅ should set duplicate constants to their last value
 - ✅ should work recursively
 - ✅ should support setting a constant to a tuple value
 - ✅ should not define constants in case of missing value